Ante Establishment

 “He’s enjoying being off school, if that’s what you mean, but it’s all about the Xbox with him.
 He gets up at 6am to do his schoolwork just so he can go on it right after.
 Don’t ask me when he last kicked a ball around.”

 “A man with a plan,” she laughed.
-“When he visited last summer he was such a delight.
+“When he visited us last weekend he was such a delight.
 I really think I got through to him.”

 “What?”